pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 To calculate these confidence thresholds, we used the grid search algorithm [5].

 **Grid Search Optimization**: We perform exhaustive grid search over threshold combinations to find optimal values per model.
-For each combination, we apply thresholds to raw outputs, compute noinfo F1 score, and select the configuration maximizing F1.
+For each combination, we apply thresholds to raw outputs, compute NOINFO F1 score, and select the configuration maximizing F1.

 This is impactful because it:
 - **Removes manual tuning**: Automatically discovers optimal operating points per model